 Anthericum

-Anthericum is a genus from the Europe (Mediterranean area), North Africa, and to tropical America, once placed in its own Anthericaceae family.
+Anthericum L. is a genus from Europe (Mediterranean area), North Africa, and tropical America, once placed in its own Anthericaceae family.
 Members of this family are put into the Agavoideae subfamily of Asparagaceae as of APG III.
-The species having rhizomatous or tuberous roots.
+The species have rhizomatous or tuberous roots.
 Plants have long narrow leaves and branched stems of starry white flowers.
 Not many are grown in cultivation.
 A number of species are now included in the genus Chlorophytum.

 Anthericum liliago, Bob RutemoellerAnthericum liliago, Bob RutemoellerAnthericum liliago, Nhu Nguyen